Lady Danville: History

 Other accolades include the prominent feature of their song “Cast Away“ on a recent episode of MTV's The Real World: Washington DC as well as “Love to Love” on E!’s Keeping up with the Kardashians and MTV's The Real World: New Orleans.
 Furthermore, their music has been consistently featured on Dorm Life, Hulu’s most watched web show, as well as on the acclaimed independent documentary Craigslist Joe.
 They have also earned tremendous praise from media outlets as diverse as LA Weekly, LAist.com, and Billboard.com.

 In November 2010, Lady Danville finished the Lonely Avenue tour with Ben Folds.
 In January 2011, the band went on tour with Dashboard Confessional, and Chris Conley of Saves the Day for the west coast leg of the 10th Year Anniversary of Dashboard Confessionals debut album The Swiss Army Romance.

 Due to one of their main members leaving the band and the name of the band changing, they have officially become a new band and Lady Danville now ceases to exist.
-On October 27th, 2012, Lady Danville put the following statement about the band breaking up on their official Facebook page: "It is with extremely heavy hearts that we announce we have recently parted ways with our drummer and friend, Matt Frankel.
+On October 27, 2012, Lady Danville put the following statement about the band breaking up on their official Facebook page: "It is with extremely heavy hearts that we announce we have recently parted ways with our drummer and friend, Matt Frankel.
 Matt has been an integral part of Lady Danville, and we will miss him deeply.
 Out of respect for him and his contribution, we will be announcing a change in our band name shortly."
 They also announced that their first and only full-length album was to be released on February 12, 2013, but that never ended up happening, at least under the Lady Danville name.

 Hunter Hunted

 Because of the band breakup and band name change from Lady Danville to Hunter Hunted, the full-length album was never released.
-Instead, Hunter Hunted released a self-titled EP consisting of 5 tracks, including "Operating" which had already been performed many times as Lady Danville.
-The band is fronted by Michael Garner and Dan Chang, but consists of a total of 6 band members, including Blake Straus.
+Instead, Hunter Hunted released a self-titled EP consisting of five tracks, including "Operating" which had already been performed many times as Lady Danville.
+The band is fronted by Michael Garner and Dan Chang, but consists of a total of six band members, including Blake Straus.
 They toured between February and July 2013, promoting their new EP.
-In that time, they released a music video for "End of the World," occupied a residency at the Bootleg Theatre for the month of March, appeared on Conan, and charted #1 on Billboard's Next Big Sound Chart.
+In that time, they released a music video for "End of the World," occupied a residency at the Bootleg Theatre for the month of March, appeared on Conan, and charted No. 1 on Billboard's Next Big Sound Chart.